lvh/lvh.github.com/source/_posts/2013-01-30-securing-against-timing-attacks-with-twisted.markdown

 the original string is that is being compared to, even when he shouldn't.

-# Why should I care?
-Why did you care?
+## Why did you care?

-Well, the reason I cared were my password resets.
+Password resets.

 The typically recommended way of doing them is to generate a random number, one that's sufficiently long that an attacker can't guess it.